TheCarsonWest/TheCarsonWest.github.io/test/content/Libraries like NumPy.md

 ## [Libraries like NumPy](./../libraries-like-numpy/)

 ### What is NumPy?
-NumPy (Numerical Python) is a powerful Python library for scientific computing that provides a comprehensive collection of [functions](./../functions/) and data structures for numerical operations and linear algebra.
-It enables efficient handling of multidimensional arrays and offers a wide range of mathematical [functions](./../functions/) for numerical computations.
+NumPy (Numerical Python) is a powerful Python library for scientific computing that provides a comprehensive collection of [Python Functions](./../python-functions/) and data structures for numerical operations and linear algebra.
+It enables efficient handling of multidimensional arrays and offers a wide range of mathematical [Python Functions](./../python-functions/) for numerical computations.

 ### How to Use NumPy
 To use NumPy in your Python programs, you first need to import the library using the following statement: